PolideaInternal/BeamSnowflakeExamples/README.md

     STORAGE_ALLOWED_LOCATIONS = ('gcs://<BUCKET NAME>');
     ```
    Please note that `gcs` prefix is used here, not `gs`.
-8. Authorize Snowflake to operate on your bucket by following [Grant the Service Account Permissions to Access Bucket Objects](https://docs.snowflake.com/en/user-guide/data-load-gcs-config.html#step-3-grant-the-service-account-permissions-to-access-bucket-objects)
+8. Authorize Snowflake to operate on your bucket by following [Step 3.
+Grant the Service Account Permissions to Access Bucket Objects](https://docs.snowflake.com/en/user-guide/data-load-gcs-config.html#step-3-grant-the-service-account-permissions-to-access-bucket-objects)
 9. Setup gcloud on your computer by following [Using the Google Cloud SDK installer](https://cloud.google.com/sdk/docs/downloads-interactive)
 10. Run one of the provided examples.

-#### Batching example
+### Batching example
-An example that contains batch writing and reading from Snowflake.
-Inspired by [Apache Beam/WordCount-example](https://github.com/apache/beam/blob/master/examples/java/src/main/java/org/apache/beam/examples/WordCount.java)
+An example contains batch writing into Snowflake and batch reading from Snowflake.
+Inspired by [Apache Beam/WordCount-example](https://github.com/apache/beam/blob/master/examples/java/src/main/java/org/apache/beam/examples/WordCount.java).

+An example consists of two pipelines:
+* Writing into Snowflake
+    1. Reading files from provided by `inputFile` argument.
+    2. Counting words
+    3. Writing counts into Snowflake table provided by `tableName` argument.
+* Reading from Snowflake
+  1. Reading counts from Snowflake table provided by `tableName` argument.
+  2. Writing counts into provided by `output` argument.

+#### Executing:
 1. Run batching example by executing following command:
     ```
     ./gradlew run --args=" /